 Of all the different actions we tried, this was his most challenging.

-We also tried movements such as walking backwards to the branches and straddling the tape line on the trunk.
+We also tried movements such as walking backward to the branches and straddling the tape line on the trunk.

 This movement was his favorite!